Helping Victims of Uber Accidents in the Greater Houston, Texas, Region

 The litigation process usually begins when the accident victim in the Texas court system.
 After that point, the parties usually engage in a period of written and oral discovery, including exchanging written questions and answers about the accident, called interrogatories, and testifying under oath (in depositions) as to how the accident happened and what injuries and damages you sustained.
 If the case still does not settle following discovery, the case may proceed to trial or some form of alternative dispute resolution, such as mediation or arbitration.

-The experienced Houston Uber accident lawyers and legal professionals at Stewart J. Guss, Attorney at Law, can develop a litigation plan for your case if it does not settle, and after several negotiation attempts, we can help you decide how to best proceed with your case.
+The experienced Houston Uber accident lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, can develop a litigation plan for your case if it does not settle, and after several negotiation attempts, we can help you decide how to best proceed with your case.

 Houston Uber Accident FAQ